portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 # Introduction to the catalog of APIs
-This catalog enumerates a list of APIs with information about ports that can be useful for the logistic activities and also for the citiens that want to know more about ports.
+This catalog enumerates a list of APIs with information about ports that can be useful for the logistic activities and also for the citiens that want to know more about what is happening in a port.

 ## Categories